New global coronavirus cases nearly double in two months

 In Brazil, where more than 13.7 million cases have been confirmed since last year, doctors were urgently requesting supplies this week as they faced a shortage of sedatives critical to the intubation process for severely ill patients.

 More than 365,000 people have died after falling sick in Brazil, where a highly contagious variant is spreading quickly and overwhelming the health system.
-Doctors Without Borders has called the situation as a “humanitarian catastrophe,” driven by what the organization described as the government’s inadequate, politicized response to the crisis.
+Doctors Without Borders has called the situation a “humanitarian catastrophe,” driven by what the organization described as the government’s inadequate, politicized response to the crisis.

 Turkey confirmed record single-day case numbers this week, with the number of new cases confirmed in a 24-hour period surpassing 60,000.
 On Wednesday, Turkish President Recep Tayyip Erdogan announced new partial lockdown measures that coincide with the first weeks of the holy month of Ramadan.

-Meanwhile, Poland’s health minister told a radio program Friday that the country is experiencing a “downward” trend in cases after reporting around 35,000 cases in a single day earlier this month.
+Meanwhile, Poland’s health minister told a radio program Friday that the country is experiencing a “downward” trend in cases after reporting around 35,000 cases in a single day this month.
 The country implemented serious restrictions last month, shutting down many businesses including shopping malls and cinemas.